The Xometry app works best with JavaScript enabled!

 Tensile stress is the ratio of the stretching force applied to the cross-sectional area of the material experiencing the tension.

 The unit of tensile stress is the pascal (Pa).
 This is force over area, similar to pressure; thus, tensile stress shares units with pressure.
 The units can therefore also be stated as N/m2, or else as psi.
-Due to the magnitude of tensile strengths of common materials, the unit most commonly used is MPa (1 x 106 Pa).
+Due to the magnitude of tensile strengths of common materials, the unit most commonly used is MPa (1 x 106 Pa).The symbol for tensile stress is the Greek lowercase letter sigma σ, as shown above.

-What Is the Tensile Stress Symbol?
+Understanding the Tensile Stress Curve

-To understand the tensile stress curve, it is important to first learn how the curve is created.
+To understand the tensile stress curve, it is important for you to first learn how the curve is created.
 The material to be tested, in a dumbbell (or dogbone) shape, is placed into a machine that grips each end.
 The grips then move apart slowly, increasing the strain (displacement) of the material, and inducing stress.
 The strain is increased until the material breaks, and the stress is measured throughout.
 The relationship between stress and strain is plotted, with the constantly increasing strain on the X-axis, and the resulting stress on the Y-axis.

 Second, there are key points to be identified on the tensile stress curve—refer to Figure 1 below:

-stress curve for tensile
+The tensile stress curve

 The first point is the yield strength, where the material stops deforming elastically (reversibly) and starts to deform plastically (irreversibly).
 The gradient of the line before this point gives Young’s modulus or the modulus of elasticity.
 Another key point is the ultimate tensile strength, which is the highest stress recorded during the test.
 Then the strength at break is the measured tensile stress when the material sample finally breaks.
 Further, the elongation of the material can be read from the graph and can indicate whether a material is ductile or brittle.